-108. Proof of facts 109.
-Act binds State 110.
-Amendment of laws 111.
-Short title and commencement Schedule 1 5 Schedule 2 CHAPTER 1 DEFINITIONS Definitions 1.
-In this Act, unless the context indicates otherwise- 10 "administrative action" means administrative action as defined in section 1 of the Promotion of Administrative Justice Act, 2000 (Act No. 3 of 2000); 10 "appraisal operations" means any operation, study, activity to appraise and evaluate the extent and volume of petroleum within a discovery made by the holder in the petroleum area for purposes of determining whether the discovery is in such quantities as will permit the economic development thereof on its own or in combination with 15 other existing discoveries as part of a unitised development; "appraisal work programme" means the approved appraisal work programme indicating the operations to be conducted in the appraisal area during the validity of the petroleum right, including- 20 (a) the details regarding the appraisal activities, phases and equipment to be used; 20 and (b) estimated expenditures for the different appraisal activities and phases; "black person" is- 25 (a) for purposes of section 31- 25 (i) a generic term which means Africans, Coloureds and Indians- (aa) who are citizens of the Republic by birth or descent; or (bb) who became citizens of the Republic by naturalisation- (aaa) before 27 April 1994; or (bbb) on or after 27 April 1994 and who would have been entitled to 30 acquire citizenship by naturalisation prior to that date; or (ii) a juristic person which is managed and controlled by persons contem- plated in subparagraph (i)(aa) or (bb), and the persons collectively or as a group own and control 50 plus one per cent of the issued share capital or members' interest, and are able to control the majority of the 35 members' vote; and (b) for purposes of section 32- (i) a generic term which means Africans, Coloureds and Indians- (aa) who are citizens of the Republic by birth or descent; or (bb) who became citizens of the Republic by naturalisation- 40 (aaa) before 27 April 1994; or (bbb) on or after 27 April 1994 and who would have been entitled to acquire citizenship by naturalisation prior to that date; or (ii) a juristic person which is managed and controlled by persons contem- 15 plated in subparagraph (i)( $aa$ ) or ( $bb$ ), and the persons collectively or as a group own and control all issued share capital or members' interest, and 45 are able to control the majority of the members' vote; "block" means any area of land or sea, including the sea bed, identified as a block by co-ordinates on a map prepared by the Petroleum Agency and situated wholly or partly in the Republic or its exclusive economic zone, and includes any part of such block; 50 "carried interest" means State participation through an interest in a petroleum right as contemplated in section 34, which interest vests exclusively for the benefit of the State and the costs of which are borne by the carrying holder of a petroleum right; "carrying holder" means any other holder of an undivided participation interest in a petroleum right, except black persons as defined in this Act; 55 "Chief Inspector" means the Chief Inspector of petroleum operations appointed in terms of applicable legislation regulating upstream petroleum health and safety;
+CHAPTER 1 DEFINITIONS Definitions 1.
+In this Act, unless the context indicates otherwise- "acreage" means any area of land or sea, including the sea bed, identified as a block by co-ordinates on a map prepared by the Petroleum Agency and situated wholly or partly in the Republic or its exclusive economic zone, and includes any part of such block; 10 "administrative action" means administrative action as defined in section 1 of the Promotion of Administrative Justice Act, 2000 (Act No. 3 of 2000); "appraisal operations" means any operation, study, activity to appraise and evaluate 15 the extent and volume of petroleum within a discovery made by the holder in the petroleum area for purposes of determining whether the discovery is in such quantities as will permit the economic development thereof on its own or in combination with other existing discoveries as part of a unitised development; "appraisal work programme" means the approved appraisal work programme 20 indicating the operations to be conducted in the appraisal area during the validity of the petroleum right, including- (a) the details regarding the appraisal activities, phases and equipment to be used; 25 and (b) estimated expenditures for the different appraisal activities and phases; "black person" is- (a) for purposes of section 31- (i) a generic term which means Africans, Coloureds and Indians- (aa) who are citizens of the Republic by birth or descent; or (bb) who became citizens of the Republic by naturalisation- 30 (aaa) before 27 April 1994; or (bbb) on or after 27 April 1994 and who would have been entitled to acquire citizenship by naturalisation prior to that date; or (ii) a juristic person which is managed and controlled by persons contemplated in subparagraph (i)(aa) or (bb), and the persons collectively or as 35 a group own and control 50 plus one per cent of the issued share capital or members' interest, and are able to control the majority of the members' vote; and 40 (b) for purposes of section 32- (i) a generic term which means Africans, Coloureds and Indians- (aa) who are citizens of the Republic by birth or descent; or (bb) who became citizens of the Republic by naturalisation- (aaa) before 27 April 1994; or (bbb) on or after 27 April 1994 and who would have been entitled to acquire citizenship by naturalisation prior to that date; or 45 (ii) a juristic person which is managed and controlled by persons contemplated in subparagraph (i)(aa) or (bb), and the persons collectively or as 50 a group own and control all issued share capital or members' interest, and $\ 50$ are able to control the majority of the members' vote;

+"carried interest" means State participation through an interest in a petroleum right as contemplated in section 34, which interest vests exclusively for the benefit of the

+State and the costs of which are borne by the carrying holder of a petroleum right;

+"carrying holder" means any other holder of an undivided participation interest in 55 a petroleum right, except black persons as defined in this Act;

+"Chief Inspector" means the Chief Inspector of petroleum operations appointed in terms of applicable legislation regulating upstream petroleum health and safety;